cklutzke/StaticTGC/README.md

 * Exclude "None" checkboxes from the game facet refinement lists (if_you_like, primary_mechanic, theme, setting, genre).
 * Paging through search results isn't managed by the router.

+## TODO List --------------------------

-- [ ] Update product viewer to work with both parts and games.
+Update product viewer to work with both parts and games.

-- [ ] Complete shopping process:
+Complete shopping process:
-  - [ ] Allow user to add to cart from price button on product card.
+* Allow user to add to cart from price button on product card.
-- [ ] Allow a customer to complete a purchase.
-    * Assume we will redirect to The Game Crafter to complete the purchase.
+* Allow a customer to complete a purchase.
+(Assume we will redirect to The Game Crafter to complete the purchase.)
-- [ ] Display full cart contents in a popover from the cart icon.
+* Display full cart contents in a popover from the cart icon.
-- [ ] Allow user to remove items from cart.
+* Allow user to remove items from cart.
-- [ ] Provide an option to pin the cart to the right side of the screen.
+* Provide an option to pin the cart to the right side of the screen.

-- [ ] Enable various account operations: create account, view receipts, etc.
-  * Can I pull these features from tgc.vue.js?
+Enable various account operations: create account, view receipts, etc. (Can we pull these features from tgc.vue.js?)

-- [ ] Add help / support features.
+Add help / support features.

-- [ ] Add gift certificate features.
+Add gift certificate features.

-- [ ] Update the title and SEO / Open Graph meta tags based upon config and Vue Router changes. https://alligator.io/vuejs/vue-router-modify-head/
+Update the title and SEO / Open Graph meta tags based upon config and Vue Router changes. https://alligator.io/vuejs/vue-router-modify-head/